Mick Kearin: Shamrock Rovers

+The Bayern side contained future World Cup winners Franz Beckenbauer, Sepp Maier and Gerd Müller but Rovers held the away team to a 1–1 draw in the first leg at Dalymount Park on 9 November 1966.
+Rovers initially conceded two goals in the return leg – played on a night where temperatures were nine degrees below freezing – before staging a comeback to level the scores at 2–2, with Kearin involved in the second.
+With five minutes left and Rovers heading into the next round on away goals, Gerd Müller scored the winner to send Bayern through instead.
+Kearin felt that the free-kick Bayern scored from should have been retaken, as the ball was rolling when Beckenbauer kicked it, but the goal stood and Bayern went on to win the tournament.
+Kearin's first season with Rovers did conclude with a trophy, after the club managed to retain the FAI Cup with a 3–2 victory over St. Patrick's Athletic.

 Boston Rovers

-Alongside several other Rovers players, including Mick Leech, Paddy Mulligan and Frank O’Neill, Kearin was also involved in the ill-fated Boston Rovers side, who were managed by Liam Tuohy and competed in the United Soccer Association league in 1967, before dissolving just a year later.
+After his first season with Shamrock Rovers, Kearin was involved in the ill-fated Boston Rovers team, alongside several other Shamrock Rovers players, including Mick Leech, Paddy Mulligan and Frank O’Neill.
+The side, who were managed by Liam Tuohy, were essentially an imported and renamed Shamrock Rovers team that competed in the United Soccer Association league in 1967 before dissolving just a year later.

 A six-week summer team to promote the advent of professional soccer in the US, the Boston Rovers games saw Mick play against the Detroit Cougars (the franchise name given to Glentoran F.C.).
 Boston Rovers also came up against South American teams, and the likes of Sunderland, Wolves, Hibs and Stoke City amongst others.

 Kearin played a couple of matches following this loan move, but after agreeing a longer deal with the Massachusetts-based team, Rovers intervened and prevented him from signing.